ExperimentalMineralPhysics/Continuous-Peak-Fit/README.md

 ## Installation
 The following instructions are given for Python 3 on Ubuntu.
-The equivalent of the `apt` command on MacOS is to use Homebrew for package management via the `brew` command.
+The equivalent of the `apt` package manager on MacOS is to use Homebrew for package management via the `brew` command.

 Ensure python and pip are installed on the system: